SantanderMetGroup/2022_Diez-Sierra_GWLs/README.md

 # 2022_Diez-Sierra_GWLs
-Assessing the regional rensponse to GWL from CMIP5 and CORDEX projections
+This repo contains the script to reproduce key figures available in the article "Regional response to global warming from CMIP5 global climate models and CORDEX downscaled projections" recently submitted to Climatic Change.
+This work is licensed under a Creative Commons Attribution 4.0 International License.